4 Ways to Manage Sequence of Returns Risk in Retirement

 3. Reduce Volatility (When It Matters Most)

-A third approach to managing sequence of returns risk is to reduce portfolio volatility, at least when it matters the most.
-A portfolio free of volatility does not create sequence of returns risk.
+A third way to manage sequence risk is by reducing portfolio volatility, especially when it matters most.
+A portfolio free of volatility eliminates sequence risk, making constant spending possible.

 4. Buffer Assets - Avoid Selling Investments at a Loss

-The final category of approaches to manage sequence risk is to have other assets available outside the financial portfolio to draw from after a market downturn.
+The final approach to managing sequence risk involves using non-correlated assets outside the financial portfolio to fund spending during market downturns.

 These four techniques can be used independently or in conjunction with each other, to deal with sequence of returns risk.